 If someone is talking about our care plan, or our medical records, they may tell us that the information is ‘confidential’.
 But what does ‘confidential’ mean?
 If we went to a clinic to talk to a doctor or nurse, would that conversation be confidential?

-A non-profit society established to provide therapeutic services for males who have been sexually abused at some time in their lives.
+Support for males who have been sexually abused at some time in their lives.

 A place where LGBTQIA2S+ identified people living with chronic health conditions and/or disabilities can share what is happening in their lives.